ssube/VoodooShader/README.markdown

 = 3.
 Adapters

 After the Voodoo core is installed, you will need to install adapters for any game you want to use Voodoo in.
-Various adapters are available for a number of Direct3D 8 and 9 games, and OpenGL adapters are in progress.
+Various adapters are available for a number of Direct3D 8, 9 and OpenGL games.

 Adapters can be found included with Voodoo or on the Voodoo Shader Framework site at:
     http://www.voodooshader.com

 Adapters may or may not use install wizards.
 Each adapter will have documentation on how to install and configure it.

-You should only use adapters designed to work with the Voodoo core you have installed.
-Mixing versions, especially major or minor versions (x.0.0.0 or 0.x.0.0), can cause crashes and other problems.

 = 4.
 Running Voodoo